fommil/fpmortals/manuscript/wip.md

            Hood([8,7,6,5,4,3,2,1],9,[])])
 ~~~~~~~~

 Indeed, `cojoin` is just `positions`!
-So we can `override` it with
+We can `override` it with a more
-the more direct implementation
+direct (and performant) implementation

 {lang="text"}
 ~~~~~~~~
   override def cojoin[A](fa: Hood[A]): Hood[Hood[A]] = fa.positions
 ~~~~~~~~

+`Comonad` generalises the concept of `Hood` to arbitrary data
-`Hood` is an example of a *zipper* (unrelated to `Zip` and friends).
+structures. `Hood` is an example of a *zipper* (unrelated to `Zip`).
 Scalaz comes with a `Zipper` data type for streams (i.e. infinite 1D
-data structures), which we will revisit in the next chapter.
+data structures), which we will discuss in the next chapter.

 One application of a zipper is for *cellular automata*, which compute
-the value of each cell in the next generation by performing a local
+the value of each cell in the next generation by performing a
 computation based on the neighbourhood of that cell.